Kiori

 • You open three tabs “just to be safe.”

 These micro frictions add up to cognitive load, context switching, and the silent cost of reconstructing decisions that already live somewhere else.
+As we explored in notetaking in the age of AI, this retrieval tax burns your mental budget before you get to the actual thinking.

 Format, not algorithms